In 1887, John Bartholomew's Gazetteer of the British Isles described Croy like this:

 Croy through time

-Croy is now part of Highland district.
-Click here for graphs and data of how Highland has changed over two centuries.
-For statistics about Croy itself, go to Units and Statistics.
+Croy is now part of HIGHLAND Council.
+Click here for graphs and data of how HIGHLAND has changed over two centuries.
+For statistics about Croy itself, go to Statistics.

 How to reference this page: